2025년 10월 고1 모의고사 영어 변형문제 (31-42번)

 Customers received a reward card that offered one free coffee after they’d ____ ten.

-Believing they were closer to the reward, they were more motivated to reach ____ finish line.
+Believing they were closer to ____ reward, they were more motivated to reach the finish line.

 25년 10월 고1 모의고사 영어 41번

-If artists and designers rely too heavily on AI for inspiration and content generation, they may find themselves trapped ____ a cycle of imitation, unable to break free from the constraints of the AI’s training data.
+If artists and designers ____ too heavily on AI for inspiration and content generation, they may find themselves trapped in a cycle of imitation, unable to break free from the constraints of the AI’s training data.

 2024 6월 고1 모고 단어 테스트